mozilla/data-docs/src/cookbooks/clients_last_seen_bits.md

 portion of clients active on 2020-01-01 are still active some number of days later.

-When we were talking about backward-looking windows, our anchor date or "day 0" was always the most recent day, corresponding to the rightmost bit.
+When we were talking about backward-looking windows, our metric date or "day 0" was always the most recent day, corresponding to the rightmost bit.
-When we define forward-looking windows, however, we always choose an anchor date some time in the past.
-How we number the individual bits depends on what anchor date we choose.
+When we define forward-looking windows, however, we always choose a metric date some time in the past.
+How we number the individual bits depends on what metric date we choose.

 For example, in [GUD](../tools/gud.md), we show a "1-Week Retention" which considers a window of 14 days.
 For each client active in "week 0" (days 0 through 6), we determine retention by